kubernetes/enhancements/keps/sig-security/generating-vex-feed/README.md

-   This prevents duplicate analysis and triage requests.
+   This prevents duplicate analysis and triage requests, reducing maintainer burden.
+It allows these questions to be answered in a self-service way.